MonkDev/monk-id-ruby/README.md

 [Bundler](http://bundler.io) is used heavily for development, so be sure to have it installed along with a version of Ruby.

-Once those are installed and working, installing the development dependencies:
+Once those are installed and working, install the development dependencies:

 ```bash
 $ bundle